debops/debops/docs/defaults-detailed.rst

-The third version of an APT sources entry is similar to the ``apt_repository`` Ansible module, and should be defined as an YAML dictionary with ``repo`` as the key and complete APT source spcification as the value.
+The third version of an APT sources entry is similar to the ``apt_repository`` Ansible module, and should be defined as an YAML dictionary with ``repo`` as the key and complete APT source specification as the value.
 These entries are not filtered by the role, and they are not checked for duplicates.
 Example:

 .. code-block:: yaml